 This question is confusing because most people do not think about real things this way, but they intuitively understand them.
 You do not need to think about the difference between a Fish and a Salmon because you know how they are related.
 You know a Salmon is a kind of Fish and that there are other kinds of Fish without having to understand that.

 Let's take it one step further.
 Let's say you have a bucket full of three Salmon and because you are a nice person, you have decided to name them Frank, Joe, and Mary.
 Now, think about this question:

 What is the difference between Mary and a Salmon?

 Now for the mind-bending idea: Fish is a class, and Salmon is a class, and Mary is an object.
 Think about that for a second.
-Alright let's break it down real slow and see if you get it.
+Let's break it down slowly and see if you get it.